-Fans of Starz’s Outlander, and the continuing story of Jamie and Claire, will have to wait until April 4th to enjoy the second part of the season.
-But Sam Heughan stopped by the TV Critics tour to discuss how his character Jamie has developed and to give us a sneak peek.
+Fans of Starz’s Outlander, and the continuing story of Jamie (Sam Heughan) and Claire (Caitriona Balfe), will have to wait until April 4th to enjoy the second part of the season.
+But Sam stopped by the TV Critics tour to discuss how his character Jamie has developed and to give us a sneak peek.

 Has playing Jamie had a profound impact our you personally?